erictehyc/web-scraper-crawl4ai-py/README.md

 4. **Test the Proxy**:
    - You can test the proxy setup by running a simple Python script to ensure it connects through the proxy as detailed in Decodo's documentation.

+## Set up Gmail App Password for Email Notifications (Optional)

+If you choose to enable email notifications for job listings, you will need to set up a Gmail App Password.
+This is necessary because Gmail requires app passwords for applications that do not support OAuth 2.0.

+If you want to **skip email notifications**, you can ignore this section, in which case change the `SEND_EMAIL` variable in the `.env` file to `False`:

+Refer to [this video](https://www.youtube.com/watch?v=Sddnn6dpqk0&ab_channel=TheIntriguedEngineer) for a detailed guide on using Python with Email.

+To set up Gmail App Password for email notifications, follow these steps:

+1. **Enable 2-Step Verification**:
+   - Go to your Google Account settings.
+   - Navigate to "Security" and enable 2-Step Verification.
+2. **Create an App Password**:
+   - In the "Security" section, find "App passwords".
+   - Select "Mail" as the app and "Other (Custom name)" for the device.
+   - Enter a name (e.g., "Crawl4AI Scraper") and click "Generate".
+   - Copy the generated app password.
+   - Add the App Password to your `.env` file:
+     ```
+     EMAIL_SENDER=youremail@gmail.com
+     EMAIL_SENDER_APP_PASSWORD=your_app_password_here
+     ```
+3. **Set up Email Configuration**:
+   - In your `.env` file, add the following lines:
+     ```
+     EMAIL_SMTP_HOST=smtp.gmail.com
+     EMAIL_SMTP_PORT=587
+     EMAIL_RECEIVER=yourReceiverEmail@mail.com
+     ```

 ## Running Jobstreet Web Scraper

 To run the Jobstreet web scraper using Crawl4AI, follow these steps: